-The next day at morning workout, everything went as usual, except Scott wasn’t there.
-I was relieved.
-When I walked onto the deck in the afternoon, everyone stopped talking.
-I saw Scott, sitting in a stretching group.
-I thought, “Let him do the apologizing.”
+The next day at morning workout, everything is as usual, except Scott isn’t there.
+I’m relieved.
+When I walk onto the deck in the afternoon, everyone stops talking.
+I see Scott, sitting in a stretching group.
+I decide, “Let him do the apologizing.”

-I sat next to Lydia.
-Everyone was watching us.
+I sit next to Lydia.
+Everyone is watching us.

 “Am I the new celebrity around here?”

-“I don’t think celebrity is the right word,” she mumbled.
+“I don’t think celebrity is the right word,” she mumbles.

 “Are you going to take Scott’s side in this?”

 “I need you to tell me something, so I don’t feel weird.”

 “Look.
 I hurt Scott’s feelings by beating him yesterday.
 I used a tactic that took advantage of our training together so much last summer.
-But he has no right telling a bunch of lies about me.
-If you believe him, then I was wrong thinking we’re friends.”
+But it’s not right to tell a bunch of lies about me.
+If you believe him, then I’m wrong thinking we’re friends.”

 “But that’s it, Tim.
 We’re friends, just friends.
 You know I like you.
 Why haven’t you wanted to be my boyfriend?”

-Her unanswered questions were glaring me in the face.
+Her unanswered question was glaring me in the face.

 I stood up.
 “Come on.
-I need to talk with you without everyone staring.”
+We need to talk without everyone staring.”

-We left the pool area, sitting on the grass.
-I took her hand which was our thing.
+We leave the pool area, sitting on the grass.
+I take her hand which was our thing.

 “I don’t feel I’ve done anything wrong, Lydia.
 I really like you as a friend and I want you as a girlfriend.
 I haven’t pushed because it’s what feels right.
 Now tell me what’s being said.”

-“Scott said you showed him your log and told him you had sex with your cousin.
-He was worried about Stu, so he told his mom.
+“Scott says you showed him your log and told him you had sex with your cousin.
+He’s worried about Stu, so he told his mom.
 They confronted you last night, and you denied everything.
 You’re banned from their family.”